Ylianst/EMB-Serial/tools/SerialCapture-Basic/README.md

 # Serial Port Man-in-the-Middle Capture Tool

 A C# console application that captures and logs bidirectional serial communication between two serial ports.
 This tool acts as a transparent man-in-the-middle, forwarding all data while logging everything for analysis.
+Note that this tool will not change baud rates in the middle of a capture, so, if you are capturing traffic and the software tells the machine to switch from 19200 baud to 57600 baud, the software will not follow and so, all traffic after this will not be forwarded correctly.

 ## Features